 High-level Threat to Privileged Credentials

 Privileged access management faces the highest level of threat in a DevOps environment.
-DevOps processes are run on human and machine-privileged credentials.
-These credentials are always a target for attackers since they yield the greatest leverage to them.
+DevOps processes are run on human and machine-privileged credentials, which are always targets for attackers since they yield the greatest leverage.

 Machine access refers to tools and machines that need permission to access sensitive resources without human intervention.
 Examples include automation tools (Puppet, Ansible); CI/CD tools (Jenkins, Azure DevOps); container management and orchestration tools (Docker, Kubernetes, etc.).